 Several published studies have reported virus infection as a trigger factor for ACLF.
-Infection with Hepatitis B virus could lead to occurrence of a specific syndrome – hepatitis B virus-related ACLF with wide variety of disease course[64,65].
+Infection with hepatitis B virus could lead to occurrence of a specific syndrome – hepatitis B virus-related ACLF with a wide variety of disease course[64,65].
 Hepatitis A and hepatitis E viruses lead significantly less often to the development of ACLF[66,67].
 The ability of the SARS-CoV-2 virus to adhere to ACE2 on the hepatocyte and cholangiocyte membrane is known[68].
 However, the data describing the prevalence of ACLF in patients with chronic liver diseases suffering SARS-CoV-2 infection are scarce.
-Iavarone et al[69] published a retrospective study on a cohort of 50 cirrhotic patients infected with SARS-CoV-2 with an observed high mortality rate that exceeded 34%.
+Iavarone et al[69] carried out a retrospective study on a cohort of 50 cirrhotic patients infected with SARS-CoV-2 with an observed high mortality rate of > 34%.
 ACLF was present in 28% of patients, and death related to liver impairment was present in 29% of the cases.
 An independent factor for worse prognosis of COVID-19 in patients with concomitant chronic liver disease is the presence of an alcohol-related liver disease and ongoing drinking[69].
 Reports of a predictive role of the CLIF and MELD scores in the setting of ACLF influenced by acute SARS-CoV-2 infection are emerging[70].
 Sarin et al[71] investigated a population of 228 patients with liver disease (185 patients with chronic liver disease and 43 patients with cirrhosis) and found that 43% of patients with chronic liver disease infected with SARS-CoV-2 also presented with acute liver injury.
-Almost 12 percent (11.9%) of cirrhotic patients in this patient group developed ACLF.
+Almost 12% (11.9%) of cirrhotic patients in this patient group developed ACLF.
 Complications related to liver function deterioration were present in half of the patients with decompensated cirrhosis, with higher mortality.
 Obesity was identified as a predictor of worse prognosis.
-In a multicentric study Bajaj et al[60] reported the incidence of ACLF within a group of cirrhotic patients infected with SARS-CoV-2 as high as 36%.
+In a multicenter study, Bajaj et al[60] reported the incidence of ACLF within a group of cirrhotic patients infected with SARS-CoV-2 as high as 36%.
 Interestingly there was no significant difference in mortality rate compared to patients with cirrhosis and negative for acute SARS-CoV-2.
 Another study from Shalimar et al[72] recorded the presence of ACLF in 9 of 28 patients from their study cohort.
 Mortality in these patients reached 100%[72], and mechanical ventilation was associated with poor prognosis.
 Besides a scarce number of prospective or retrospective cohort studies, there are also several individual case reports describing the occurrence of ACLF in a patient with chronic liver disease[68].

 CONCLUSION

 SARS-CoV-2 is a virus with multiorgan affinity.
-A substantial percentage of patients with COVID-19 could be simultaneously diagnosed with a liver impairment to a varying degree, with different prognosis and duration.
+A substantial percentage of patients with COVID-19 could be simultaneously diagnosed with liver impairment to a varying degree, with different prognosis and duration.
 The virus affects the liver via different pathways (Table 1).
 Patients with chronic liver disease are at a higher risk for poor disease outcome when infected with the novel coronavirus.
-One of the lesser reported and described subgroups of these patients are those with developed ACLF.
-Patients with chronic liver disease and cirrhosis simultaneously infected with SARS-CoV-2 are at a risk of developing ACLF, with poor prognosis for survival.
-Available published data are heterogenous, and the incidence of ACLF varies from 11.9% to 36%.
+One of the lesser reported and described subgroups of these patients are those who developed ACLF.
+Patients with chronic liver disease and cirrhosis simultaneously infected with SARS-CoV-2 are at a risk of developing ACLF, with poor prognosis of survival.
+Available data are heterogenous, and the incidence of ACLF varies from 11.9% to 36%.